lucia-gm/animal-card/README.md

 # Animal-card
 This project is about building an animal trading card depicting my favourite animal, recreating a design prototype.
-It is part of the Udacity program for the Front-End Nanodegree.

 [View online demo](https://lucia-gm.github.io/animal-card/)

 ![Preview](img/preview.png)

+## Project Overview
+The project is part of the Udacity Front-End Nanodegree.
+Some HTML and a design mockup are provided by Udacity.

 ## Credits
 The dog image is by [Stavros Kypraios](https://dribbble.com/faze).